Isabella of Mar: Robert the Bruce and Marjorie Bruce

 The year of Marjorie's birth (1296) was a chaotic time for her father, as on 26 March 1296 seven Scottish earls loyal to Comyn launched a surprise attack on Carlisle, Bruce's principal residence at the time.
 The attack failed, but it proved to be a catalyst to English King Edward's growing frustration with the Scots.
 In 1296, John Balliol successfully beat Bruce to the throne after being elected by a group of noblemen selected by Edward.
 But Balliol did not remain loyal to Edward for long, and soon made an alliance with his most powerful enemy—the French.
 Edward saw the creation of this "Auld Alliance" as a betrayal, and with the recent attack on Carlisle—which Edward considered an attack on England itself—he lost all patience with the Scots.
 He marched his armies north in March 1296, beginning the Scottish Wars of Independence, and winning substantial victories at Berwick and Dunbar, eventually deposing the then King of Scots, John Balliol.
 By July 1297, Bruce had joined in the revolt, fighting the English and coaxing Edward towards negotiations.
 After numerous defeats, Edward signed a treaty in exchange for an oath of allegiance, and due to Bruce's habit of turning coat, Edward ordered that Bruce provide the infant Marjorie as a hostage—as collateral for her father's loyalty.
-The details of what occurred next are sparce, but Bruce never delivered Marjorie.
+The details of what occurred next are sparse, but Bruce never delivered Marjorie.
 Why Edward did not retaliate against this blatant disobedience is unknown.
 The Guardian of Scotland at that time, William Wallace, did not sign the treaty and was still in open revolt.
 Wallace received a devastating loss from Edward at Falkirk, and with that, the revolt was extinguished.
 Edward then marched back to England, seemingly content with his victories and made no further demands for Marjorie.

 Bruce remained nominally loyal to Edward until 10 February 1306, when he murdered his rival, John Comyn, at the high altar of the Chapel of Greyfriars Monastery in Dumfries.
 With his rival defeated, Bruce broke his allegiance to Edward and attacked the English garrisoned at Dumfries Castle.
 Later that year, on 25 March 1306, Bruce was officially crowned King of Scots.
 Edward marched North that spring to depose his former ally.